JuanLyons/Visual_question_answering_project/README.md

 ```
 /home/nandradev/ProyectoAML/Metodo/ProyectoAML/test
 ```
+The other sets of the datasets are not requiered due to the code is made to do it by itself.
+It can be used the datasets huggingface library to load the dataset.

-To acces to the images you have to declare the image you have to use the following format "number.jpg".
+To acces to a image you have to use the following format "number.jpg" where the number correspond to the name of the image.

 ## Model weigths